Long Haired Cat

 Lifespan12-16 years with proper care

-DietHigh-protein, balanced diet (dry, wet, or raw with veterinary guidance); avoid toxic foods like chocolate, onions, and garlic
+DietHigh-protein, balanced diet (dry, wet, or raw with vet guidance); avoid toxic foods; portion control to avoid weight gain.

-CareModerate exercise; regular grooming (2-3 times/week); routine hygiene (nail trimming, ear cleaning, dental care)
+CareModerate exercise; regular grooming (2–3 times/week); routine hygiene; sensitive to temperature extremes.

-HealthProne to Manx Syndrome (spinal defects), arthritis in hind legs, digestive issues; regular vet check-ups and vaccinations recommended
+HealthProne to Manx Syndrome (spinal/spinal cord defects from tailless gene), arthritis in hind legs, digestive issues; regular vet care essential.

 ColorWide range of colors including solid, tabby, and bicolor